 Not necessary, but a plus:

 We are seeking a nurturing individual to provide clinical support and continuity of care to medically fragile students with complex medical needs in our school residence.
-Shifts include weekdays and weekends, 3 p.m. to 11 p.m. and 11 p.m. to 7 a.m.
+Full and part-time opportunities are available covering a variety of shifts.

 Pennsylvania RN license, CPR Certification and PA Department of Education background clearances are required before starting to work.
 Pediatric experience preferred.
 Effective communication skills a must.
 Position includes charge nurse responsibilities, management of student health care needs, student assessments and screenings, development of comprehensive care plans, supervising support personnel, participation in conferences and meetings with parents and school staff.